ibm-cloud-docs/containers/cs_tutorial_rhos.md

 With the **Red Hat OpenShift on IBM Cloud beta**, you can create {{site.data.keyword.containerlong_notm}} clusters with worker nodes that come installed with the OpenShift container orchestration platform software.
 You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-responsibilities_iks) for your cluster infrastructure environment, while using the [OpenShift tooling and catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.
 {: shortdesc}

 OpenShift worker nodes are available for standard clusters only.
 Red Hat OpenShift on IBM Cloud supports OpenShift version 3.11 only, which includes Kubernetes version 1.11.
+The operating system is Red Hat Enterprise Linux 7.
 {: note}

 ## Objectives